khlong189/nyc_citybike_tracking_forecast/README.md

 <img src="https://github.com/khlong189/nyc_citybike_tracking_forecast/blob/main/img/citybike.png" alt="Databricks and Citibike Image"/>
 </div>

-## Building an end to end machine learning pipeline that can predict the hourly demand of NY Citi-Bikes at a particular station
+## Building an end-to-end ML pipeline that can predict the hourly demand of NY Citi-Bikes at a particular station

 <hr>